 He says that they are quite acquainted with the adventures of Wolf and they appreciate his daring and bold actions.
 He even tells Wolf that his visit has multiplied their rejoicings on Christmas and that it will grant an opportunity of having, Something to talk about.

 He says that his visit will certainly brighten their Christmas and that they will be grateful to him for giving them the honor to visit Sydney.
-With his visit, their house will be no more under the usual circumstances, and that Sydneys are in a position of owning Something to Talk About.
+With his visit, their house will be no more under the usual circumstances, and Sydneys are in a position of owning Something to Talk About.

-He is now our next-door neighbor and has just secured a Tudor mansion and enormous estate, three miles from here.
+He is now our next-door neighbor and has just secured a Tudor mansion and an enormous estate, three miles from here.
 Our dear old cathedral is tumbling down and I have invited Lord Wallaby to rebuild it.

 Same as for the first passage.

 These lines have been spoken by Bishop when he tries to divert the attention of the burglar, Wolf.
-He tells him about Lord Wallaby who is the richest man of the town according to Bishop.
+He tells him about Lord Wallaby who is the richest man in the town according to Bishop.